gagle/node-argp/README.md

 <a name="argp_usages"></a>
 __Argp#usages(usages) : Argp__

-The `[ARGUMENTS]` part of the "usage" line in the --help and --usage messages can be changed. `usages` is an array of strings.
+Changes the "usage" line from --help and --usage options. `usages` is an array of strings.

 Look at the [custom-usages.js](https://github.com/gagle/node-argp/blob/master/examples/custom-usages.js) example for further details.